srinivassaitangudu/helpers1/docs/onboarding/intern.onboarding_checklist.reference.md

   - [ ] Start a Docker container (`i docker_bash`)
   - [ ] Start a Jupyter server (`i docker_jupyter`)
   - [ ] Do a PR
+- Tip: a good approach to the "final checks" is to perform all the steps (opening an issue, creating a branch, filing a PR) for something very small but useful -- like fixing a typo in the docs.